 Disney World Must Do: Before You Go

 There are many aspects of your Walt Disney World trip that you can book in advance, ultimately saving you time and hassle.
 There are some pretty obvious things to do before you arrive at Disney World, like book your tickets.
 But, it is also necessary to make restaurant reservations and the ability to skip the line for certain rides.
-Here’s a list of Disney World must do activities before you hit the parks.
+Here’s our list of Disney World must do activities to do even before you hit the parks.
 You should also check out the fives mistakes to avoid when you plan a trip to Disney World.